 Jonathan is an Assistant Professor of Neuroscience at McMaster University in Hamilton, Ontario.
 He received his PhD in Mathematics from Boston University, where he worked with renowned neuro-mathematician Nancy Kopell on models of electrical oscillations in the brain, and has done postdoctoral research at Brandeis and MIT.
 His work on neural models has incorporated dynamical systems theory, control theory, information theory, and singular perturbation theory.
 More recently, he has focused on the role of the brain’s motor system in extracting and anticipating rhythmic structure in music.
-He is first author on eight publications in peer-reviewed journals, and has presented his work at universities and conferences across the country.
+He is first author on ten publications in peer-reviewed journals, and has presented his work at universities and conferences internationally.

 Music Performer and Teacher

 Jonathan has studied a wide range of world musics, including Jewish, Romanian, Celtic, and American fiddling.
 He performs regularly on violin, sometimes as a member of award-winning Boston klezmer band Ezekiel’s Wheels.
 He is also in demand as a contra dance musician, both on fiddle and on guitar accompaniment, and has played for over 150 contra dances up and down the Eastern Seaboard.
 He has taught violin students across a wide range of ages and levels, both in private lessons and in workshops at camps, festivals, and schools.

 Working with partner Molly Zeff and graphic designer Yuliya Kim, Jonathan founded Flying Leap Games and designed “Wing It,” a card-based storytelling game that challenges the players to share how they would deal with a difficult situation using the random resources in their hand.